Let’s start with some definitions of terms:

 Logic also helps us understand why a valid mystic experience is a significantly important and essential part of life.

-Back in 1985, in my early 20s, when I started my ‘healing journey’, I had severe mental health problems, which were later diagnosed as being in the worst category of emotional trauma and damage.
-Back then, I realised it is essential to get wisdom and truth, regardless of my own opinions, biases and the emotional pain involved with change, and to be humble.
-I knew that this had to occur in my inner subconscious core – as a deep part of my being, not just in my logical and conscious mind.
+Back in 1985, in my early 20s, when I started my ‘healing journey’, I had severe mental health problems, later diagnosed as being in the worst category of emotional trauma and damage.
+Back then, I realised it is essential to get wisdom and truth, regardless of my opinions, biases and the emotional pain involved with change, and to be humble.
+I knew this had to occur in my inner subconscious core – as a deep part of my being, not just in my logical and conscious mind.

 Ponder for a while the significance of such thinking.
 Did Albert Einstein perhaps know something many of us do not?